Pacific Wrecks

 Prewar

-After the Spanish-American War, Germany administered the Caroline Islands.
-During World War I in 1914, British warships shelled the German colonial plantation owner's radio station.
+Germany administered the Caroline Islands after the Spanish-American War.
+During World War I during 1914, British warships shelled the German plantation owner's radio station.
 On October 7, 1914, a Japanese Expeditionary Squadron landed on Yap and occupied the island.
 Afterwards, a secret treaty agreement between Japan and Britain guaranteed Japanese control over all Pacific islands north of the Equator was incorporated into the Treaty of Versailles in 1919.

 By 1920, Japanese settlement began on Yap.
-After 1935, when Japan withdrew from the League of Nations, Yap was fortified as a military base.
+After Japan withdrew from the League of Nations on March 27, 1933, Yap was fortified as a military base.
 During the Japanese occupation, Yapese natives were forced to work in labor gangs at nickel, bauxite and phosphate mines on the island.

 Wartime History

-During the Pacific War, the Japanese build a lighthouse at Gagil and intensive gardening begins in a large portion of southern Yap.
-At the end of March 1944 Yap Island came within range of American B-24 Liberators that bombed the island until the end of October 1944.
+During the Pacific War, the Japanese began intensive gardening in a large portion of southern Yap.
+Starting at the end of March 1944 Yap was within range of U.S. bombers and late U.S. Navy carrier planes until neutralized.

 American missions against Yap